peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 other participants using a trust evaluation mechanism, with RESTful services and cryptographic materials.

+Federation members declare what kind Entities they are using a basic OpenID Federation component called an Entity Configuration, a signed JSON Web Token published in a well-known resource.
+This document defines new OpenID Federation Entity Types for certificate requestors and issuers, facilitating automated discovery of an issuer's ACME API.

 The new ACME challenge type defined in this document facilitates automated issuance of X.509 Certificates to requestors that can prove to a certificate issuer that they are trusted OpenID Federation 1.0 entities.
-The new challenge type extends the ACME protocol in the following ways:
+This document extends the ACME protocol in the following ways:

 - It associates a cryptographic key with an OpenID Entity, rather than a domain, since the authentication and authorization of the requestor is asserted with